A Quality Lens Will Last…Cameras Come and Go! An Introduction to Camera Lenses

 What camera lens or lenses should I start out with?

-Most semi/pro’s go for either Canon or Nikon kits, and once they have made the choice, rarely do they change it.
+Most semi/pro’s go for either Canon, Nikon or Sony kits.
+Once they have made the choice, rarely do they change it at least for a good few years.
 The reason?
-It’s because they have spent years building a great lens collection covering the focal range from ultra-wide angle (16mm or below) to long-range telephoto (500mm and above).
+It’s because they have spent years building a great lens collection.
+One that covers a focal range from ultra-wide angle (16mm or below) to long-range telephoto (500mm and above).

 It is a lot cheaper to trade in your camera every few years than to trade in all those lenses!